NicoleDwe/CDS-visual/assignments/4-classification/README.md

 - I suggest using scikit-learn for the Logistic Regression Classifier
 - In class, we only looked at a small sample of MNIST data.
 I suggest using fetch_openml() to get the full dataset, like we did in session 6
 - You can use the NeuralNetwork() class that I introduced you to during the code along session
-- I recommend saving your .py scripts in a folder called src﻿; and have your NeuralNetwork class in a folder called utils, like we have on worker02
+- I recommend saving your .py scripts in a folder called src; and have your NeuralNetwork class in a folder called utils, like we have on worker02
 - You may need to do some data manipulation to get the MNIST data into a usable format for your models
 - If you have trouble doing this on your own machine, use worker02!